 A key difference with shrink sleeves is that, as the name implies, they come in sleeves where the ink is printed on the inside of the label instead of on the face stock.
-This method adds an extra layer of protection for your design.
+This method adds an extra layer of protection for your label design.
 However, shrink sleeves will need to be pre-distorted to accommodate the shape of your container when your sleeves are shrunk.
 Shrink sleeves are also more delicate than pressure sensitive can wraps.
 Both improper handling and excess temperature and humidity can cause distortion.

 Identify the Right Can Wraps for Your Containers

 Whether you want pressure sensitive labels or shrink sleeves, a good can wrap will make a world of difference for your brand.
 Of course, there are still plenty of steps required to figure out the right solution for your cans.
 At Blue Label, our experts work directly with your business to identify the right materials, adhesives, and design considerations to protect your containers and beer can wraps and maximize the appeal of your product.